 I was recently commission by Mobility Plus (stay with me here) to think about making homes guest-ready and welcoming.
 All thoughts & opinons my own, obvs.

-Planning for houseguests over half term or Easter?
+Planning for houseguests over the holidays?
 Don’t fret.
 Whilst yes, it’s an invasion on the normal household rhythm, and yes it does require a little more than simply pumping up the spare bed and pointing them to the spare duvet, it can also be fabulously fun.
 No one expects you to actually install an easy-access walk-in shower when elderly relatives come to stay for a few nights.
 BUt there’s loads of small things you can do to make your hosue a welcoming haven for your guests – however eldelry they are.

 Here’s our top etiquette rules for being a great host: if your guests feel welcome, they relax – and then you all have a good time.

 1. Set a specific start and end date for the visit.

 We learned this one the hard way during a much-too-long Christmas visit with overtired grandparents and overtired children, both of whom loved each other but who was quietly aching for some space to ‘be’.
 It’s a simple thing to confirm the expected leaving day before your guest arrives – even the best of hosts becomes a bad one when their guests overstay their welcome.

 This post contains affiliate links – you don’t pay any more, but I may earn a teensy smidge of commission (which frankly just helps my coffee habit).
 But I never recommend something to you I wouldn’t recommend to my sister.
 And yes, I do love my sister.

 Check your details in advance – double check the dates at least a week before, and also what time they expect to arrive (and if they’re not driving, do they need a lift from the station?).
 Ask about any allergies, check they know you have pets, and ask about diet requirements. no one wants to discover they have a vegan at the table just as they’re serving up roast beef…